telerik/blazor-docs/components/calendar/overview.md

 The Calendar generates events that you can handle and further customize ist behavior.
 [Read more about the Blazor Calendar events...]({%slug components/calendar/events%}).

-## Using Blazor Calendar Reference
+## Calendar Reference

-You can create a reference to an instance of the Blazor Calendar and use its methods.
-To declare a reference to the Calendar component, you must provide the component's namespace.
+Add a reference to an instance of the Blazor Calendar to use its methods.

 ````CSHTML
 @using Telerik.Blazor.Components